Fast Track Housing Package

 AB 1206 streamlines the approval process for single-family and multifamily housing by requiring local agencies to adopt pre-approved housing plan programs by January 1, 2026.
 The bill expands pre-approved housing plans currently in place for ADUs to include single-family and multifamily housing.

-Status: This bill is awaiting action in Senate Rules.
+Status: This bill is in Senate Appropriations.

 Legal